 III.
 Process and Method of Investor Communication

-In determining the next steps, the fund sponsor should look to the fund’s governing documents, such as the operating agreement or limited partnership agreement.
-Observing the governing documents is important, because some of the proposed changes are incorporated into these documents, which then require a vote or other consent from the investors.
-For example, if the preferred return will decrease from 7% to 6%, the fund sponsors should seek a vote from investors.
+In determining the next steps, the fund sponsor should look to the fund’s governing documents, such as the operating or limited partnership agreement.
+Observing the governing documents is important because some of the proposed changes are incorporated into these documents, which then require a vote or other consent from the investors.
+For example, if the preferred return decreases from 7% to 6%, the fund sponsors should seek a vote from investors.

 On the other hand, the terms of the offering documents may not require an investor vote.
-For example, if there is an update to the risk factors in the private placement memorandum to reflect a COVID-19 (or force majeure) event, then investor voting may not be required, as this would be a disclosure to investors.
+If there is an update to the risk factors in the private placement memorandum to reflect a change in underwriting guidelines or increased default risks, then investor voting may not be required, as this would be an added disclosure to investors.
 Here, an update to the memorandum and notice to the members is best practice.

-However, in some instances, a vote from the investors is required if there is a change to the agreement that will adversely impact the investors.
-For example, if the frequency of the distribution is adjusted from quarterly to monthly, which favors the investors, is a consent really required?
-Practically speaking, investors will likely not object to being paid more frequently, however, navigating these nuanced issues should be discussed with securities counsel when determining changes to the offering documents.
+In some instances, a vote from the investors is required when a change to the agreement will adversely impact the investors.
+For example, if the distribution frequency adjusts from quarterly to monthly, which favors the investors, is a consent really required?
+Practically speaking, investors will likely not object to being paid more frequently.
+However, navigating these nuanced issues should be discussed with securities counsel when determining changes to the offering documents.

 Best Practices for the Fund Sponsor